top of page

 Planning the Commons should include widespread community involvement to create a flexible

 space serving multiple purposes – every day and evening, and on Farmers’ Market days.
-It should be an attractive and safe place for meeting with friends, reading under the trees, and taking part in activities such as yoga, dance and group exercise.
-Thousands of cities throughout the world have a central town square where people meet and, until 1989, Santa Cruz enjoyed a wonderful downtown on Pacific Avenue.
-The street was lined with beautiful trees and there were many places where one could sit and enjoy the scene, the people, and the music.
+It should be an attractive and safe place for events, meeting with friends, reading under the trees, and taking part in activities such as yoga, dance and group exercise.
+Thousands of cities throughout the world have a central town square where people meet and the more population a city has, the more important it is to have this space central, sunny, and where it will benefit the businesses and community the most.

 Have questions about the Farmers' Market component of this initiative?